UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron foundation updates from 27.03 - 31.03.2023

+**NFT Staking Hub**

+*  Fixing issue with adding function to the testnet for the graph for autocompound status change;
+* Final improvements made after Solidity Finance's DAO smart contract audit;
+* Bytecode built and committed into the repository with instructions;
+* Receipts correction finished for all packages and buybacks and legacies including autocompounds;
+* Improvements to the script that collects balances from temporary addresses were performed;
+* Repository for new version of smart contracts - in the process;
+* Issue with invalid dates in autocompound after flag changing fix - in progress;
+* Fixing minor calculations issues with rewards accrual for users going off - in progress;

+**Infrastructure**
+* Deployment and testing new processing on testnet - in progress;
+* Celery configuration - in progress
+* Checking unit tests + setting up CI for tests - in progress;
+* Preparation of dependent services - in progress;
+* Calibration of scaling workers on testnet - in progress;

+**UltronSwap**
+* Test cases writing and implementation - in progress;
+* Fix of cron brewulx script - finished;

+**UltronWebsite**
+* Whitepaper updated;
+* Domain transfer preparation, DNS records replacing - finished;

+**Ulxscan**
+* Setting up and testing of new network explorer (blockscout) - in progress;
+* Validators issue checking and fixing - in progress;

 ## Ultron foundation updates from 20.03 - 24.03.2023